• Skip to primary navigation

 Homemade scones have been on my “must conquer” recipe list for quite some time.
 Making the perfect scone is hard and I usually was left with something that was dense and cake-like and not crumbly and light, how scones should be.
 But no more – homemade scones, I did it!

 I’m in love with this Easy Scones recipe so much that I worry I’m going to be making these at least twice a week because they’ve become my new favorite afternoon snack served with tea.
-Make sure to serve them warm with clotted cream and jam.
+Make sure to serve them warm with clotted cream and apricot jam or green tomato jam for a savory taste.
 If you want to add fruit to them, you can totally can, just read my FAQ below for help.
 Enjoy!

 There is a secret ingredient in these scones.
 Ok, maybe it’s not a secret because I’m about to tell you.